When was the last time you re-negotiated prices with your vendors? Now is a great time!

 Yes.
-So, you know, your each SNF has the choice to buy from any any vendor that they want to strategically you know, and call for for Strategic and cost reasons a company will most likely decide to go with a specific vendor, or supplier and because it takes time and money to contact every different vendor request prices.
+So, you know, your each SNF has the choice to buy from any vendor that they want to strategically you know, and call for Strategic and cost reasons a company will most likely decide to go with a specific vendor, or supplier and because it takes time and money to contact every different vendor request prices.

 You end up going to Amazon or some other online store.
 So this is what it’s doing is they’re doing the work for you.
 You can have confidence in you’ve negotiated discounts with them because you’re buying everything from one supplier.